 Watson > Actavis > Forest Labs > Allergan

 This brand film was produced for the day one launch of the merged Watson Pharmaceutical + Actavis global enterprise.
-Tribe worked to smooth over the merger by creating a video that humanized the transition.
+Tribe worked to smooth over the company merger announcement by creating a video that humanized the transition.
 We wanted to show that because the companies merged, they’re “twice as” strong.

 Following the Forest Labs merger in 2014, the company underwent a leadership shake up in which the current CEO moved to chairman of the board and a few Forest leaders took positions on the team.
 We sat down with the new leadership immediately following the announcement to discuss a variety of topics.
 We were able to create four videos from the hour-long meeting.
 The series rolled out on the company intranet over a month and helped to promote the united leadership.